-If the charging current, charging voltage, and charging time are exceeded, electrolyte escapes through the safety valves.
+If the charging current, charging voltage, or charging time is exceeded, electrolyte escapes through the safety valves.
 This reduces the battery capacity.

 If the battery is depleted from starting the vehicle repeatedly, the battery must be charged immediately.

 If the battery is left in a discharged state for an extended period, it will become over-discharged and sulfate, destroying the battery.
 The battery is maintenance-free, i.e., the acid level does not have to be checked.